 If you haven’t recently turned on your sprinklers, filled a pool or had another type of heavy water usage, and you notice an increase in your Chicago building’s water usage, you may have a leak.
 You can determine if your water usage has increased by looking at your water bills over the last one to two years.
 If they’ve increased dramatically, it’s time to have your plumbing system inspected and tested for leaks.

 As soon as you or your maintenance team realizes you have a water leak, you should take steps to turn off the water in that area to prevent further water damage and call a professional.
 However, if you wish to confirm the leak before calling a plumber, there are things you can do.

 - If you, your property management team or maintenance personnel have noticed any water spots or moisture along a wall, touch it to confirm the presence of water.
 All inside walls should be dry, and the drywall should not dent or crumble upon being touched.

 - Press on the area of the wall where you suspect the water leak is located.
-If it feels spongy, there’s a strong likelihood that there is a leak behind the wall.
+If it feels spongy or non-existent, there’s a strong likelihood that there is a leak behind the wall.

 Plumbing Inspections to Detect Water Pipe Leakage